 - Submitters Notified of Placement: By March 30, 2022

 - Recognition Ceremony for Winners: April (Virtually) Texas Library Association Annual Conference

 To be considered, all letters must be submitted electronically through this online portal by December 17, 2021, 5:00 p.m.
 (Central).
 All letters become the property of the Texas Center for the Book.

 Students Under 13: Students under the age of 13 (as of November 4, 2021) must obtain and upload signed consent from their parent/guardian to be eligible for entry.
 The downloadable consent form can be found at www.tsl.texas.gov/lettersaboutliterature/resources.
 Entries by/for students under the age of 13 without a signed, uploaded form will be ineligible and discarded.

 Teachers: Please go to tsl.texas.gov/lettersaboutliterature to review the online teacher’s resource page for specific tips and to download our free Teacher’s Guide.
 Teachers may submit class sets online by using one account and completing the online submission from for each entry.

 Students: Please go to tsl.texas.gov/lettersaboutliterature to review the online student’s resource page for specific tips on writing and submitting your letter.

 Contact Information: You can find our Frequently Asked Questions (FAQ) here.
 For additional questions, please contact LettersaboutLit@tsl.texas.gov.
 For problems or questions with the Submittable platform, please email firstname.lastname@example.org.

-Submitters do not need to sign up for a Submittable subscription at www.submittable.com in order to make a submission.
+Submitters do not need to sign up for a Submittable subscription at www.submittable.com to make a submission.
 Instead, if you submit to an organization that uses Submittable, you'll be asked to create a free Submittable account on the organization's submissions page.